British Rail Class 92: Liveries

 Six Class 92s allocated to Eurostar retained their two-tone grey livery, although there had been a plan to repaint these locomotives into Nightstar two-tone green livery.
 The combination of rail privatisation, technical problems and the growth of "point to point" low cost airlines undermined the Nightstar venture; the project was abandoned before a single revenue-earning service had even begun.
 The locomotives remained in two-tone grey until they were purchased by Europorte 2 in the 2000s.
 Europorte applied the designation "Europorte 2" inside a large Eurotunnel-style circle.

 Following the takeover of EWS by DB Schenker, most of the fleet of Class 92s will likely move to DB Schenker Red liveries, matching that on previously repainted Class 66s.
 92009 was the first locomotive to be outshopped in the new DB Schenker Red livery.
 The name "Elgar" had been removed and the locomotive was subsequently renamed "Marco Polo" later during August 2011.
-The new livery has been completed on five locomotives (92009, 92015, 92016, 92031 and 92042).

 In 2009, locomotive 92017 (formerly Shakespeare) was painted into Stobart Rail's blue and white livery and named Bart the Engine.

 On 10 March 2011, locomotive 92032 appeared in the new Europorte GB Railfreight livery.

 In May 2014, Serco won the franchise to operate Caledonian Sleeper services for fifteen years from 2015, with GBRf to provide traction as part of its franchise bid.
 In February 2015, 92033 was first to be released from Brush Traction after component refresh and subsequent repaint into a "Midnight Teal" livery.
 92006/010/014/018/023/038 have also been painted into this livery, bringing the total number of locomotives now in "Midnight Teal" to seven.
-Three further locomotives (92020/028/043) were repainted into GBRf House livery.